 Contrary to popular belief, happy couples do argue as well.
 Yet, they handle their hurt feelings in different ways — namely, 7 out of 10 happy couples admit they have some kind of internal “everything’s fine” signal after the fight.
 When it comes to less happy couples, only 22% of them report having this kind of signal.

 18. Average marriage length statistics indicate that childless married couples are happier.

 The probable explanation is that couples with children are pressured into feeling perfectly complete since they have everything there is to have in life, but the truth is that having kids is stressful as well, and while not regretting having them, some couples probably miss their marriage as it used to be, according to unhappy marriage statistics.

-26. The happiest marriages are comprised of the oldest child and the youngest child.
+21. The happiest marriages consist of the oldest child and the youngest child.

 Did you know that your birth order might determine both your marital and professional success?
-According to statistics, first-borns and last-borns make the happiest couples.
+According to marriage statistics, first-borns and last-borns make the happiest couples.

 The reason being, one person in this relationship is used to being taken care of, whereas the other enjoys (or is at least used to) taking care of the others.

 Let’s end this article with some stats we believe you may find interesting.
 They mostly shed more light on queer and interracial marriages, as well as marriages of partners with different sexual needs.

 20. Same-sex marriage statistics show that 61% of Americans support same-sex marriages.